nWrightSB/pmm_int/overview_messaging.md

 Interact with repositories directly within the tool to avoid time consuming workspace changes.

     - Ensure teams are aligned on packages automatically as changes are made.
-    - Stay up to date with team members commits with IDE based notifications.
+    - Stay up to date with team member's commits with IDE based notifications.
     - Push, pull, even switch branches without leaving the keyboard.
     - Discuss changes and suggestions with our dynamic commenting system.